journalctl — Query the systemd journal

 journalctl _SYSTEMD_UNIT=avahi-daemon.service _SYSTEMD_UNIT=dbus.service

-If the separator "+
+If the separator "+" is used, two

 expressions may be combined in a logical OR.
 The following will